angular/angular/aio/content/tutorial/first-app/first-app-lesson-14.md

 1. In `src/app/housing.service.ts`, make the following changes:

-    1. Update the code to remove `housingLocations` property and the array containing the data.
+    1. Update the code to remove `housingLocationList` property and the array containing the data.

     1. Add a string property called and set the value to `'http://localhost:3000/locations'`